Which analyses should be part of mAb characterization?

 - As subunits after IdeS treatment

-- Application of single or multiple digest using proteases, such as Trypsin, Chymotrypsin, Asp-N, Glu-C, Lys-C etc.
+- Application of single or multiple digests using proteases, such as Trypsin, Chymotrypsin, Asp-N, Glu-C, Lys-C, etc.

 - Digestion under reduced and non-reduced conditions

 - Detailed characterization based on the experimental data obtained by intact mass analysis and peptide mapping.

-- A high level of protein chemistry expertise is needed for this process.
+- A high level of protein chemistry expertise is necessary for this process.

 This workflow provides a reproducible, accurate, sensitive, and fast structural assessment.

 The solution is particularly beneficial to the biopharmaceutical industry.
-Pharma companies thus use it to control mAb product quality and consistency, batch-to-batch comparability and process modification.
+Pharma companies thus use it to control mAb product quality and consistency, batch-to-batch comparability, and process modification.

-For more information about characterization analysis, download this application note or visit our page dedicated to antibody analysis:
+For more information about characterization analysis, visit our page dedicated to antibody analysis.